microsoft/Megatron-DeepSpeed/README.md

 ## Megatron-DeepSpeed
-DeepSpeed version of NVIDIA's Megatron-LM that adds additional support for several features such as MoE, Curriculum Learning, 3D Parallelism.
-This version also allows easy experimentation on Azure either using VMs and VMSS based bash scripts or via directly using AzureML recipes.
+DeepSpeed version of NVIDIA's Megatron-LM that adds additional support for several features such as MoE model training, Curriculum Learning, 3D Parallelism, and others.

+### Run on Azure and AzureML
+To try out DeepSpeed on Azure, this fork of Megatron offers easy-to-use recipes and bash scripts.
+We strongly recommend to start with AzureML recipe in the ```examples/azureml``` folder.
+If you have a custom infrastructure (e.g. HPC clusters) or Azure VM based environment, please refer to the bash scripts in the ```examples/azure``` folder.

 ------